himanshunaidu/cnn_adnan_fruit/README.md

-# A version of AlexNet used to classify fruits on the fruits-360 dataset (Tensorflow 1.15.0)
+# A version of a CNN (reference will be given shortly) used to classify fruits on the fruits-360 dataset (Tensorflow 1.15.0)

 ## cnn_saver.py:
 The file that creates the neural network, and trains it.
 Once the relevant paths are specified, will also save the variables, model, and other info.